timothyyipp/salliance_assignment/README.md

   SCOPE=email profile
   ```

-5. This is done with MongoDB
+5. This is done with MongoDB <br/>
-   On administrator command prompt
-   Open the C:\ directory -->
+   On administrator command prompt, open the C:\ directory -->
     ```
     cd C:\
     ```